Server Development Kits

 Server Development Kits Category Description

-• Classic OPC DA, AE
+• Classic OPC DA

 • OPC UA

-The servers consist of generic part that handles the OPC client interface and a an application specific part the handles the devices.
+The servers consist of generic part that handles the OPC client interface and an application specific part the handles the devices.

 The application specific server part can be developed as a .Net assembly using C# or Visual Basic .Net.
 The same customization .NET plug-in assembly can be used with the different toolkits for Classic OPC (DCOM) or OPC UA.